sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 You blinked.
 "Y- ...You absorbed my soul?"

-The jester shook his head.
+The jester shook his head in the negative.
 "I would do no such thing!
 How could you know of monsters and souls, lightner?"
 He lifted you away from him again and stared down at you, cheekily poking at you with a gentle claw.
 "Your world was quite boring, bereft of magic from what I had seen!"

 You squirmed under his touch.
 Well...
 As if he didn't know.
 May as well say it.
 "I... have a bit of an idea of how some things work from, ah, games involving your world?"